ghmaimon/Pascal-Compiler/README.md

 # Pascal-Compiler
-this is a compiler for the pascal language
+this is a simple compiler for the pascal language